A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Behavioural Evaluation

 \subsection{Robustness to Iso-difficulty Transformations}

-Having established that the agent's performance varies predictably with task difficulty, we next evaluate the agent's robustness to environment transformations that preserve task difficulty to assess potential bias for specific grid configurations.
-We introduce a set of controlled environment transformations that preserve the difficulty of the navigation task, which we refer to as \emph{iso-difficulty transformations}.
-We consider four such transformations, shown in \Cref{fig:example_transforms}, App.~\ref{app:iso_transform_results}: (1) reflection of the grid (\textsc{ReflectEnv}); (2) rotation of the grid by $90^\circ$ (\textsc{RotateEnv}); (3) swapping the agent’s start position with the goal position (\textsc{StartGoalSwap}); and (4) transposing the grid (\textsc{TransposeEnv}).
+Having established that the agent's performance varies predictably with task difficulty, we next evaluate its robustness to controlled environment transformations that preserve the difficulty of the navigation task.
+We refer to these as \emph{iso-difficulty transformations}.
+They allow us to assess whether the agent is biased towards specific grid configurations despite equivalent task structure.
+We consider four such transformations, shown in \Cref{fig:example_transforms} (App.~\ref{app:iso_transform_results}): (1) reflection of the grid (\textsc{ReflectEnv}); (2) rotation of the grid by $90^\circ$ (\textsc{RotateEnv}); (3) swapping the agent's start position with the goal position (\textsc{StartGoalSwap}); and (4) transposing the grid (\textsc{TransposeEnv}).
 Each transformation preserves the grid size, obstacle density, and optimal path length of the original grid, and therefore maintains the difficulty of the task.
 The optimal policy on the transformed grid is obtained by applying the corresponding transformation to the optimal policy of the baseline grid.

-We apply our transformations to grids $\mathcal{G}$ and compare behavioural metrics between each original grid and its transformed counterpart.
+We apply our transformations to grids $\mathcal{G}$, as defined at the beginning of \Cref{sec:objective_policy_eval}, and compare behavioural metrics between each original grid and its transformed counterpart.
 For each grid, we compute paired metrics across all trajectories and use a Wilcoxon signed-rank test to assess whether performance differs significantly between baseline and transformed environments.
 Across all transformations, we find no statistically significant differences in any of the evaluated metrics.
-This indicates that the agent's navigation behaviour in grid worlds is driven by task-relevant information rather than by incidental properties of particular grid configurations.
-Detailed results are reported in App.~\ref{app:iso_transform_results} (\Cref{tab:performance_stats} and \Cref{fig:iso_transforms}).
+This indicates that the agent's behaviour in grid worlds is driven by task-relevant information rather than by incidental properties of particular grid configurations.
+Detailed results are reported in App.~\ref{app:iso_transform_results} (\Cref{tab:performance_stats} and \Cref{fig:iso_transforms}).\looseness-1